Porto-North-Portugal.com

 The Ponte de Trajano - A magnificent feat of Roman engineering, the bridge has spanned the Tâmega River for nearly 2,000 years.
 At its centre stand two original Roman milestones, honouring the emperors Vespasian and Trajan.

 The Praça de Camões - The elegant Praça de Camões is the historic and civic heart of Chaves, lined by the town's most important buildings.
-These include the Paços do Concelho (Town Hall) and the Gothic Igreja Matriz de Santa Maria Maior.
+Among them are the Paços do Concelho (Town Hall) and the Gothic Igreja Matriz de Santa Maria Maior.

-The Alameda de Trajano Riverside Walk - This tree-lined promenade offers a tranquil walk along the banks of the Tâmega River, providing beautiful views of the Roman bridge and the historic town.
+The Alameda de Trajano Riverside Walk - This tree-lined promenade follows the banks of the Tâmega and offers beautiful views of the Roman bridge and the historic town.

 Sights of the day trip: 1) Praça de Camões 2) Castelo de Chaves 3) Igreja Matriz de Santa María Maior 4) Ponte de Trajano 5) Igreja de São João de Deus 6) Alameda de Trajano river walk 7) Termas & Spa 8) Fuente de agua (free spa water to try) 9) Castle walls 10) Roman baths museum 11) Praça General Silveira 12) São Francisco fort (now a hotel)